Avon and Somerset Police

-Avon and Somerset Police is the territorial police force responsible for law enforcement in the county of Somerset and in four districts that used to be in the defunct county of Avon: Bristol, Bath and North East Somerset, North Somerset and South Gloucestershire.
+Avon and Somerset Police is the territorial police force responsible for law enforcement in the five unitary authority areas of Bristol, Bath and North East Somerset, North Somerset, Somerset, and South Gloucestershire, all in South West England.

-As of September 2020, the force has 2,965 police officers, 299 special constables, and 330 police community support officers.
+As of September 2020, the force had 2,965 police officers, 299 special constables, and 330 police community support officers.
 The force serves 1.72 million people over an area of 1847 sqmi.

+According to a House of Commons Library report, as of March 2023, Avon and Somerset Police had 3,330 Police Constables and 235 Special Constables.

 History

 The police area covered by Avon & Somerset Police today can trace its policing heritage back to the very start of the modern policing system.
 The Municipal Corporations Act 1835 created municipal boroughs across England and Wales, each with the power to create a borough police force.
-Prior to this time 'policing' was largely unrecognisable from today's system with watchmen and parish constables providing variable levels of law enforcement, if any, driven largely by magistrates.
-As a result of the Act the following borough police forces were created within the current Avon and Somerset Constabulary police area: Bath City Police (1836), Bristol Constabulary (1836), Bridgwater Borough Police (1836), Wells City Police (1836), Glastonbury Borough Police, Chard Borough Police (1839), and Yeovil Borough Police (1854).
+Before then, policing was largely unrecognisable from today's system, with watchmen and parish constables providing variable levels of law enforcement, if any, driven largely by magistrates.
+As a result of the Act the following borough police forces were created within the current Avon and Somerset Police area: Bath City Police (1836), Bristol Constabulary (1836), Bridgwater Borough Police (1836), Wells City Police (1836), Glastonbury Borough Police, Chard Borough Police (1839), and Yeovil Borough Police (1854).

-However, outside of the new boroughs there was no modern police.
+However, outside the new boroughs there was no modern police.
 Therefore, the government introduced the County Police Act 1839 which permitted county authorities to set up county forces to police areas outside of the boroughs.
-Following these Acts, Gloucestershire Constabulary was created in 1839 which covered what is now the north part of the current police area of Avon & Somerset Constabulary (South Gloucestershire).
-There was still some opposition to the new model of policing however, and rural Somerset had no police force until 1856.
-The County and Borough Police Act 1856 mandated that county authorities must set up a constabulary.
-Somerset Constabulary commenced policing the county in 1856 with Wells City Police and Glastonbury Borough Police merging into the new county force almost immediately, with Yeovil Borough Police following a year later.
+Following these Acts, Gloucestershire Constabulary was created in 1839, which covered what is now the north part of the Avon & Somerset Constabulary area (South Gloucestershire).
+But there was still some opposition to the new model of policing, and rural Somerset had no police force until 1856.
+The County and Borough Police Act 1856 mandated county authorities to set up a constabulary.
+Somerset Constabulary commenced policing the county in 1856, and Wells City Police and Glastonbury Borough Police were merged into the new county force almost immediately; Yeovil Borough Police followed a year later.